Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 It was found that also in such cases shifting the contact positions to neighboring sites can substantially influence the molecular transmission.
 Specifically, the typical transmission of the para-type coupling shown in Fig.\ref{ft10} was found experimentally to exceed the transmission of the meta-type contact by a factor of 30 \cite{Geng2015}.

 Finally, we briefly address a recent development that points towards a possibility of mechanical control of destructive \qi. \textcite{Stefani2018} have observed a modulation of the conductance of a $\pi$-stacking molecular wire (a [2.2]paracyclophane-compound) within an MCBJ, by an order of magnitude upon pushing or pulling.
 The authors interpret their results as due to a sharp anti-resonance in the transmission function that can be relocated with respect to $\Fermi$ by mechanical manipulation.
+See also the earlier work by \textcite{Frisenda2016b}.

 Mechanical control of destructive \qi\ is also thought to be responsible for the large conductance fluctuations seen in experiments on ferrocene-based molecular wires \cite{Camarasa2019}.
 In this case the proposed effect derives from a rotational degree of freedom that can switch the junctions \qi\ from destructive to constructive and back.